wacncontent/CustomizeTool/output/articles/app-service-web/azure-sdk-dotnet-release-notes-2_7.md

 - Integrated Properties panel which shows developer-focused properties commonly needed during dev/test
 - Quick switching of the account to use when enumerating resources (use Settings command on toolbar)
 - Filtering of subscriptions to use when enumerating resources (use Settings command on toolbar)
+- Deep links to the Azure Management Portal for management of resources and resource groups

 ###Azure Resource Manager Tools

 The Azure Resource Manager Tools have been updated to work with Role Based Access Control (RBAC) and new subscription types.
 Included with these changes is the ability to use new storage accounts, in addition to classic storage, to store artifacts during deployment.

-If you’re using an Azure Resource Group project from a previous version of the SDK with the SDK 2.7, a new deployment script is needed to deploy using a new storage account instead of classic storage.
+If you're using an Azure Resource Group project from a previous version of the SDK with the SDK 2.7, a new deployment script is needed to deploy using a new storage account instead of classic storage.
 You will be prompted before changes are made to your project to add the new script.
 The old script will be renamed and you will need to manually make any modifications to the new script.

 ###Storage Explorer Tools

 - Support for viewing Append Blobs.
 More info in [this blog post](http://blogs.msdn.com/b/windowsazurestorage/archive/2015/04/13/introducing-azure-storage-append-blob.aspx).
+- Support for viewing Premium Storage accounts through Server Explorer.
+Server Explorer will only display page blobs for premium storage accounts as they are the only supported type for premium storage accounts.

+###Azure Data Factory Tools for Visual Studio

+Introducing **Azure Data Factory Tools** for Visual Studio.
+Below are the enabled features.
+See [this blog](/documentation/services/data-factory/) for more information.

+- **Template based authoring**: Select use-cased based templates, data movement templates or data processing templates to deploy an end-to-end data integration solution and get started hands-on quickly with Data Factory.
+- **Integration with Solution Explorer for authoring and deploying Data Factory entities**: Create & deploy pipelines and related entities as Visual Studio projects.
+- **Integration with Diagram view for visual interaction while authoring**: Visually author pipelines and datasets with aid from the Diagram view.
+- **Integration with Server explorer for browsing and interaction with already deployed entities**: Leverage the Server Explorer to browse already deployed data factories and corresponding entities.
+Import a deployed data factory or any entity (Pipeline, Linked Service, Datasets) into your project.
+- **JSON editing with schema validation and rich intellisense**: Efficiently configure and edit JSON documents of Data Factory entities with rich intellisense and schema validation
+- **Multi-Environment publishing**: Publish authored pipelines to dev, test or Prod environment by creating separate config files for each environment.
+- **Pig, Hive and .Net based Data Processing Support**: Support for Pig and Hive Scripts in Data Factory project.
+Support for referencing C# Project for managing .Net Activity.

 ##Azure SDK for .NET 2.7.1